Sam Cooke: Vocal ability

-Cooke is widely considered one of the greatest singers and most accomplished vocalists of all time.
-His incredibly pure tenor voice was big, velvety and expansive, with an instantly recognizable tone.
-Cooke's pitch was remarkable, and his manner of singing was effortlessly soulful.
+Cooke was known for his tenor voice, which was big, velvety, and expansive, with a recognizable tone.
 Cooke could go as high as high C without losing purity or volume, and his upper mid-range was coated in a unique rasp.
 Cooke's vocal style was very adaptable, adopting a rather classical sound on jazz and pop songs while maintaining his trademark stylistic soulful hold on R&B, gospel and soul music.

 Cooke's delivery encompassed a wide range of emotions including playful expressiveness to interact with listeners, mellow somberness as a form of reflection, and (in "A Change Is Gonna Come") profound soulfulness.
 When performing live, he would often play with notes and scales and experiment with melodies and his enunciation, while improvising entire songs.
 Cooke also began to perform highly charged versions of his songs later in his career.

 Cooke's vocal exploits would go on to influence many acts like Otis Redding, James Brown, Rod Stewart, Johnny Nash, Tina Turner, Wilson Pickett, Mick Jagger, Al Green, Paul McCartney, Diana Ross, Marvin Gaye, Steve Perry, and Stevie Wonder among many others.

 Personal life

 Cooke was married twice.
 His first marriage was to singer-dancer Dolores Elizabeth Milligan Cooke, who took the stage name "Dee Dee Mohawk" in 1953; they divorced in 1958.
 She was killed in an auto collision in Fresno, California, in 1959.
 Although Cooke and Milligan were divorced, he paid for his ex-wife's funeral expenses.

-In 1958 Cooke married his second wife, Barbara Campbell (1935–2021), in Chicago.
+In 1958, Cooke married his second wife, Barbara Campbell (1935–2021), in Chicago.
 His father performed the ceremony.
 They had three children: Linda (b.
 1953), Tracy (b.
 1960), and Vincent (1961–1963), who drowned in the family swimming pool.

 Cooke also fathered at least three other children out of wedlock.
 In 1958, a woman in Philadelphia, Connie Bolling, said Cooke was the father of her son.
 Cooke paid her an estimated $5,000 settlement out of court.

 In November 1958, Cooke was involved in a car crash en route from St. Louis to Greenville, Mississippi.
 His chauffeur Edward Cunningham was killed, while Cooke, guitarist Cliff White, and singer Lou Rawls were hospitalized.

 Cooke was a central part of the civil rights movement, using his influence and popularity with the White and Black populations to fight for the cause.
 Cooke was friends with boxer Muhammad Ali, activist Malcolm X and football player Jim Brown, who together campaigned for racial equality.